sherlock-project/sherlock/README.md

 python3 sherlock.py user1 user2 user3
 ```

-All of the accounts found will be stored in an individual text file with the corresponding username (e.g ```user123.txt```).
+Accounts found will be stored in an individual text file with the corresponding username (e.g ```user123.txt```).

 ## Docker Notes
-If you have docker installed you can build an image and run this as a container.
+If docker is installed you can build an image and run this as a container.

 ```
 docker build -t mysherlock-image .